dottenad/reviewgenieknowledgebase/docs/giveaways/coupons/add-a-coupon.md

 sidebar_position: 2
 ---

-# How to Add a Coupon Giveaway
+# Add a Coupon Giveaway

 A Coupon Giveaway in ReviewStream is a reward type where your customer receives a coupon code after completing a review.
 It's a simple yet effective incentive—customers complete your review flow, and they’re emailed a coupon they can use on their next purchase.